mmtaee/zipfile_password_finder/README.md

 choosing length of password Min & Max Char .

-choosing type of Char to create password .
+choosing type of password to create .

 requerments :